YoussefAyachii/sounddenoising/README.md

 When playing the denoised phone bip file produced by both the fourier transform method (`audio/fourier_transform/phonebip_gaussian_denoise.wav`) and the wavelet transform method (`audio/wavelet_transform/phonebip_gaussian_denoise.wav`), we can notice that the fourier transform performs much better than the wavelet transform method.
 Moreover, doing the same analysis on a more complex sound such as music (`audio/bassloop.wav`) returns the same result.

-The bad performances of he wavelet transform method may be due to a bad choice of the hyper parameters such as the wavelet type, i.g. "db2" or "db10", chosen when applying the wavelet decompositionof the signal.
-Better results should be returned if we work more about chosing better hyperparameters.
+The bad performances of the wavelet transform method may be due to a bad choice of the hyper parameters such as the wavelet type, i.g. hard or soft thresholding, chosen when applying the wavelet decomposition of the signal.
+Better results should be returned by chosing better hyperparameters.

 # References
 [1]. https://en.wikipedia.org/wiki/Fourier_transform